 This BSVII is an approximately 6-mile extension of the BART system from the Berryessa/North San Jose Station through downtown San Jose in an approximately 5-mile long single-bore tunnel terminating in Santa Clara near the Santa Clara Caltrain Station.
 The Phase II project includes three stations in the City of San Jose (Alum Rock/28th, Downtown San Jose and Diridon Stations), one station in the City of Santa Clara (Santa Clara Station), and the Newhall Maintenance Facility.
 The project Safety and Security Certification Plan (SSCP) was originally Commission approved under resolution ST-83 on February 15, 2007, for the entire 16 miles extension but SCVTA Board divided the project into two phases.
 The BART's Silicon Valley Berryessa extension (phase I) was placed in revenue service on June 13, 2020.

-On June 16, 2021, Staff received the project SSCP for phase II, and CPUC approval was sent on August 17, 2021, approving the SCP.
-This project has completed the preliminary engineering design phase and is working towards 60% of design completion packages.
+CPUC approved the project SSCP for phase II in August 2021, approving the SCP.
 Staff continue to attend the FTA Project Management Oversight Contractor (PMOC) meetings, Safety and Security Review Committee (SSRC) meetings, Fire Life Safety and Security Committee (FLSSC) meetings.
-Revenue Service Date is scheduled to be October of 2036.
+Revenue Service Date is scheduled to begin February of 2039.
 The SSCP is currently under project review and will be revised and submitted to the CPUC.
+CPUC is waiting to receive an approved update copy.